 On August 29th the eagerly awaited 14-acre Star Wars: Galaxy’s Edge opened at Disney’s Hollywood Studios.
 In addition to two main rides, the land has several shops and eateries.
 However, Galaxy’s Edge opened with only the Millennium Falcon: Smuggler’s Run in operation.
 Star Wars: Rise of the Resistance opened December 5, 2019.

 HOW TO ENTER STAR WARS: GALAXY’S EDGE

-WHEN THE LAND IS NOT BUSY: Disney walks the first wave of guests to enter the park each morning straight into Galaxy’s Edge.
-However, if the area approaches its maximum capacity, which is determined by how many riders the attractions inside can process, direct entry to the land will be shut off.
+Disney walks the first wave of guests to enter the park each morning straight into Galaxy’s Edge.
+However, if the area approaches its maximum capacity, direct entry to the land may be temporarily shut off.
 At this point, guests must use their smartphones and go to the Walt Disney World app (or visit one of the kiosks located around the park) to secure a spot in a free, virtual queue and join a boarding group.
 See a flyer with instructions below:

 If money is not an issue, staying at the BoardWalk, Yacht Club, Beach Club, Swan, or Dolphin will put you in walking distance to Disney’s Hollywood Studios.
 Staying at one of these is likely a better option than taking a boat to the park.
 Resorts along the Skyliner route may have an advantage in reaching Star Wars: Galaxy’s Edge, as long as the gondolas are operating efficiently.

 Down the road, Disney will probably offer Early Morning Magic and After Hours opportunities to get into Galaxy’s Edge before the park opens or after it closes.
 This special access will, of course, come with a price, but it might be the best way to experience Galaxy’s Edge without huge crowds.